Path integral formulation: Ward–Takahashi identities

 for some function f where f only depends locally on φ (and possibly the spacetime position).

 If we don't assume any special boundary conditions, this would not be a "true" symmetry in the true sense of the term in general unless f = 0 or something.
-Here, Q is a derivation which generates the one parameter group in question.
+Here, Q is a derivation that generates the one parameter group in question.
 We could have antiderivations as well, such as BRST and supersymmetry.